-Partnerships with universities

-When the company looks for new talent, we actively cooperate with universities to access their diverse pools of knowledge.
-For example:

-In cooperation with the School of Electrical Engineering, CETIN Serbia has designed the CETIN Pioneer programme to serve as a primary touchpoint between students and their first job or postgraduate internship, with our colleagues also lecturing in technical subjects.

-- CETIN Hungary has joined with two universities, Széchényi István University and Óbuda University, in partnership agreements to support Hungarian higher education by collaborating on internships, undergraduate education and master's degree programmes in mobile telecommunications, development of mobile technology and 5G network infrastructures. - CETIN Bulgaria works closely with the Technical University Sofia and Naval Academy Varna, offering internships for students and other educational programmes. - CETIN Czechia works with the Czech Technical University in Prague and the joint project office of the Department of Telecommunications Technology to provide a forum for addressing critical issues in cybersecurity.

-employees covered by collective bargaining agreements in 2021

-Improving interaction with our employees and taking the time to understand the things that influence and motivate them will help improve our corporate culture, employee engagement and the productivity of our organisation.
+Partnerships with universities When the company looks for new talent, we actively cooperate with universities to access their diverse pools of knowledge.
+For example: In cooperation with the School of Electrical Engineering, CETIN Serbia has designed the CETIN Pioneer programme to serve as a primary touchpoint between students and their first job or postgraduate internship, with our colleagues also lecturing in technical subjects. • CETIN Hungary has joined with two universities, Széchényi István University and Óbuda University, in partnership agreements to support Hungarian higher education by collaborating on internships, undergraduate education and master's degree programmes in mobile telecommunications, development of mobile technology and 5G network infrastructures. • CETIN Bulgaria works closely with the Technical University Sofia and Naval Academy Varna, offering internships for students and other educational programmes. • CETIN Czechia works with the Czech Technical University in Prague and the joint project office of the Department of Telecommunications Technology to provide a forum for addressing critical issues in cybersecurity.
+7,982 employees covered by collective bargaining agreements in 2021 Improving interaction with our employees and taking the time to understand the things that influence and motivate them will help improve our corporate culture, employee engagement and the productivity of our organisation.
 The Group will be conducting regular employee engagement surveys to better understand the needs of employees, with the aim of achieving more than 60% participation, and improving that score annually.

-Unions

-PPF Telecom Group respects its employees' rights to be members of unions, and we do not tolerate any retaliation or hostile action towards employees who choose to do so.
+Unions PPF Telecom Group respects its employees' rights to be members of unions, and we do not tolerate any retaliation or hostile action towards employees who choose to do so.
 We respect the core standards of the International Labour Organization (ILO), especially in regard to freedom of association and the right to collective bargaining.
 Many of our employees in Czechia, Serbia and Slovakia, where labour organisations are active, are covered by a labour framework that regulates their work conditions, including occupational health and safety clauses adapted to local legislation.

-Introduction Strategy Technology Environment People Transparency

-The Group places great importance on creating and maintaining an attractive work environment where all employees can develop skills and strive in appropriate roles across the organisation.
+People Being an Attractive Employer The Group places great importance on creating and maintaining an attractive work environment where all employees can develop skills and strive in appropriate roles across the organisation.
 We provide robust training and development opportunities for our people by investing in refining and advancing our training initiatives.
 To better understand our employees' strengths, we provide regular work assessments and evaluations and offer further opportunities for improvement.
 Training is organised around the Group's needs, regulatory requirements and employee development plans.

-training hours provided to employees in 2021

-average training hours per employee in 2021

-PPF Telecom Group Talent Development Programme

-At PPF Telecom Group, we believe that succeeding generations of our leaders should be promoted primarily from within the organisation.
+training hours provided to employees in 2021 average training hours per employee in 2021 PPF Telecom Group Talent Development Programme At PPF Telecom Group, we believe that succeeding generations of our leaders should be promoted primarily from within the organisation.
 We also recognise that we must invest in our people and culture with the aim of creating equal opportunities for all.
 We are therefore planning to set up a PPF Telecom Group Talent Development Programme aimed at increasing the diversity of our talent pool and eliminating any unconscious bias culture that may exist at our company.
 As part of this programme, we will introduce modules tailored to the specific needs of employees.

-We also hope to encourage greater mobility across the group, enabling us to share knowledge and best practices company wide.
+To leverage the female talent we already have in the Group and increase female representation in managerial roles, we will encourage women to pursue and accelerate their careers at PPF Telecom Group. // We also hope to encourage greater mobility across the group, enabling us to share knowledge and best practices company wide.
+Professional training: technical (focus on developing 5G competence), IT, finance, etc. etc.).